timonburkard/git-issue/README.md

 git issue state 1234 resolved
 ```

+## Example

+Dummy example project to see how `git-issue` is used in a repo: https://github.com/timonburkard/example-project

 ## Configuration

 After running `git issue init`, a default config file is created at `.gitissues/config.yaml`: